mrcavalcanti/mosaicoo/docs/sources/enterprise/saml/set-up-saml-with-okta.md

 # Set up SAML with Okta

-Grafana supports user authentication through Okta, which is useful when you want your users to access Grafana using single sign on.
-This guide will follow you through the steps of configuring SAML authentication in Grafana with [Okta](https://okta.com/).
+Grafana supports user authentication through Okta, which is useful when you want your users to access Mosaicoo using single sign on.
+This guide will follow you through the steps of configuring SAML authentication in Mosaicoo with [Okta](https://okta.com/).
 You need to be an admin in your Okta organization to access Admin Console and create SAML integration.
-You also need permissions to edit Grafana config file and restart Grafana server.
+You also need permissions to edit Mosaicoo config file and restart Mosaicoo server.

 ## Before you begin